Matt-Carlson/rocket-league-pro-cam-settings/README.md

 # The format the default file has for each setting is in the comment on that line
     # i.e. permFOV can be 110, 095, ...
 perm_fov = None              # 000
+perm_distance = None         # 000.0
 perm_height = None           # 000
 perm_angle = None            # -0
 perm_stiffness = None        # 0.0
+perm_swivel_speed = 10.00      # 0.00
 perm_transition_speed = 2.00  # 1.00
-perm_distance = None         # 000.0
-perm_swivel_speed = 10.00      # 0.00
 ```

 As it's listed here the swivel speed will always be 10 and transition speed 2, for every preset, regardless of what it says on Liquipedia.
 This is a convience if, like me, you have some settings you don't want to change between your presets.

 After editing the settings file, just run the updateCamSettings.py file as `py create_camera_preset_file.py`.
 It will create a file in the same directory by the name `cameras_rlcs.data` or `cameras_custom.cfg`.
 (The first option when you move it to your bakkesmod directory will overwrite the default rlcs settings that appear by default, and when it updates.
-The second doesn't overwrite those, and they appear first)
+BakkesMod will overwrite your stuff when it updates on this.
+The second doesn't overwrite those, and they appear first, so just use that tbh.)

 Take that file, and place it into your `bakkesmod\data` directory (there should already be files by those names there.
 If you aren't overwriting, it's probably the wrong place)
 If you don't know where it is, open bakkesmod, and click file -> open bakkesmod folder.
 Then navigate into the data folder.